 People often ask why my toilet randomly runs, and there are a number of different causes as to why it does happen.
 Knowing the answer to the question, “how do you fix a toilet that runs randomly?”, can show that it can be quite simple to solve the potential causes yourself.

-However, if you find that none of these solutions fix the cycling issue, contact our team at Clover Services and we’ll be at your service.
+However, if you find that none of these solutions fix the cycling issue, contact our team at Clover Contracting and we’ll be at your service.